Jean Cocteau – Illustrated autograph poem – “Uccello”.

 Autograph poem – Uccello.

-A page in-4° decorated with drawings and pen essays.
+A quarto page adorned with drawings and pen sketches.

-Magnificent study of verses – first draft – for his collection of Opera poems.
-Cocteau here lays the versified foundations of his poem Uccello : fourteen lines (including the last four crossed out) bearing numerous variations with the text finally published by Stock in 1927.
+A magnificent study of verses – a first draft – for his poetry collection Opéra.
+Here, Cocteau lays the versified foundations of his poem Uccello : fourteen lines (the last four of which are crossed out) bearing numerous variants with the text finally published by Stock in 1927.

-The title itself is taken several times, Cocteau hesitating: Adorable song or adorable song , then, crossed out Balance Bérénice , and finally the final title, marked with a star: Uccello.
+The title itself is repeated several times, Cocteau hesitating: Adorable chanson or chanson adorable , then, crossed out Balance Bérénice , and finally the final title, marked with a star: Uccello.

 _______________________________________________________